reimagined/resolve/docs/api-reference.md

 const myMiddleware = async (
   options, // Options passed to the factory function. response, // The second argument is either a response or error. params // Contains API that you can use in your middleware implementation.
+See the API table below.
 ) => {
   // Put your middleware logic here
 }

-// Export the factory function. export const createMyMiddleware = options => waitForResponse.bind(null, options)
+// Export the factory function. export const createMyMiddleware = (options) => waitForResponse.bind(null, options)
 ```

 The `params` object exposes the following API: